 |PC-Lint/FlexeLint support package|

 QM (QP Modeler) is a freeware, graphical modeling tool for designing and implementing real-time embedded applications based on the QP frameworks and hierarchical state machines (UML statecharts).
-QM is available for Windows 64-bit, Linux 64-bit, and Mac OS X 64-bit.
+QM is available for Windows, Linux, and macOS.

 The QTools™ Collection contains various open source host-based tools for working with the QP frameworks, such as: QSPY software tracing system, QWIN GUI for prototyping embedded systems on Windows,